ESG Topics A-Z

 Good Agricultural Practices

-In 2022, we continued to work with farmers to implement Good Agricultural Practices, including GAP certification in key geographies and on key crops.
+In 2023, we continued to work with farmers to implement Good Agricultural Practices, including GAP certification in key geographies and on key crops.
 At the end of the year, 100% of our potato suppliers in the U.S. and Canada were GAP certified and 98% of our European potato suppliers were GAP certified.
+Recently, we’ve expanded GAP certification for potatoes to other geographies, including Australia and New Zealand (100%), Saudi Arabia (100%), South Africa (90%) and China, Thailand and Egypt.
 Pilots are underway in other geographies and crops.

 Implementing IPM

-Comparing year-end 2022 performance with the baseline established from 2015-2018, farmers' compliance with our IPM program requirement has improved from less than 50% to nearly 96% globally.
-The remaining IPM non-conformance is primarily attributed to smallholder farmers with whom we are continuing to support the implementation of IPM practice.
+Comparing year-end 2023 performance with the baseline established from 2015-2018, compliance with our IPM program requirement has improved from less than 50% to over 96% globally.
+The remaining IPM non-conformance is primarily attributed to smallholder farmers with whom we are continuing to support implementation of IPM practice.

 As part of our efforts to promote IPM, we engage directly with farmers in our Demonstration Farm Program.
 The program showcases practices that are leading to the commercialization of innovative ag-tech and the scaling of proven practices that lead to regenerative outcomes.
-By the end of 2022, we had 89 farms in the program globally.
+By the end of 2023, we had 83 farms in the program globally.
 It enables the farmers we work with to share their firsthand experiences, which encourages broader adoption.
-In 2022, we worked with our partners to support different areas of regenerative agriculture practices such as agrochemical and water use efficiency, advancements in IPM and many aspects of precision farming.
-Our demonstration farms yield measurable outcomes and value for farmers, the environment and the business.
+In 2023, we worked with our partners to support different areas of regenerative agriculture practices such as agrochemical and water-use efficiency, advancements in IPM and many aspects of precision farming.
+Our demonstration farms showcase practices that can yield measurable outcomes and value for farmers, the environment and the business.
 For example:

 - In Europe, we are using a special “Late Blight” warning app which is developed by Wageningen University (Netherlands).
 This in-season decision support tool helps potato farmers to reduce their pesticide usage and increases plant health.